Welcome to the Sacrament of Reconciliation!

 DRESS CODE

 Your child should be dressed neatly.
-Boys do not have to wear jackets and ties unless desired.
-Girls do not have to wear fancy dresses unless desired.
+Clothing which reflects your child's cultural heritage is always welcome.
+Boys do not have to wear jackets and ties and girls do not have to wear fancy dresses unless desired.
 However, jeans, sweatshirts, T-shirts, sneakers, baseball caps or other headgear, sweatpants and gym clothes are inappropriate.

 BAPTISMAL RECORDS

 If you have not already submitted a copy of your child's baptismal record to the Office of Faith Formation, please do so now.
-(If your child was baptized at OLOS we already have documentation).
+(If your child was baptized at OLOS we already have documentation.)
 You may have submitted a copy of the record when you first registered with the Faith Formation program.
 If so, then we do not require a second copy.
 Otherwise, please contact the church where your child was baptized and request a copy of the record for submission to our program.
 Your child must have been baptized to receive the sacraments of Reconciliation and Eucharist.
+If you need to submit (or are unsure as to whether you have already submitted) a copy of your child's Baptismal certificate, please contact Lynn Jacobs in the main office: 784-781-2265.